Our privacy promise

 - If a data sharing agreement process has been completed between Blind Veterans UK and another controller.
 Such a document allows two organisations to have a collaborative relationship while being separate legal entities.

-- If we receive a complaint about any inappropriate content you have posted or transmitted to or from one of our sites, forums, social media pages or apps we may share your personal data with your internet provider or law enforcement agencies.
+- If we receive a complaint about any inappropriate content which has been posted or transmitted to or from one of our sites, forums, social media pages or apps we may share an individual’s personal data with an internet provider or law enforcement agencies.

-- We may disclose aggregate statistics about our beneficiaries and tenants to describe our services and operations to prospective supporters, partners, advertisers and other reputable third parties and for other lawful purposes, but these statistics won’t include any personally identifying information without your explicit consent.
+- We may disclose aggregate statistics about our beneficiaries and tenants to describe our services and operations to prospective supporters, partners, advertisers and other reputable third parties and for other lawful purposes, but these statistics won’t include any personally identifying data without explicit consent.

-We will never rent or sell your personal data.
-We will not share or swap it with other organisations for their own purposes or to make money out of your data without your consent.
+We will never rent or sell personal data of our beneficiaries or tenants.
+We will not share or swap it with other organisations for our or their own purposes or benefit or to make money out of stakeholder’s personal data without additional specific consent.

-The personal data you provide to us whether in paper or electronic format will be stored securely meeting the requirements of this policy.
-Where we store your information may differ depending on the purpose for which we are processing it for, as indicated above.
-Your personal data may be held within in our Microsoft 365 Cloud Environment or within a number of bespoke databases or specialist applications.
-Your data may also be stored within a number of systems of trusted third-party processors who process your personal data on our behalf.
+Personal data provided to us whether in paper or electronic format will be stored securely meeting the requirements of this policy.
+Where we store personal data will differ depending on the purpose for which we are processing it for, as indicated above.
+Personal data will be held within in our Microsoft 365 Cloud Environment or within a number of bespoke databases or specialist applications.
+Personal data may also be stored within a number of systems of trusted third-party processors who process personal data on our behalf.
 (Details of these can be found in the third-party processors list at the end of this document)

-We may need to use the services or provide access and processing to service providers and other organisations located outside of the UK.
-If this is required we will conduct an appropriate risk assessment and put in to place appropriate “additional measures” to safeguard your personal data and your data rights, Examples of such measures include the of Standard Contractual Clauses (SCC).
-Note, if the transfer is a one off or infrequent we may ask for your explicit consent to conduct the transfer.
+As a data controller, we may on occasions require the services of a third-party processor.
+Not all of these processors will be based or will conduct processing within the UK, if a processor is based outside of the UK these cross-border (transfer) requirements will be applied.
+If this is required, we will conduct an appropriate mandatory international transfer risk assessment and put in to place appropriate “additional measures” to safeguard personal data and individual data rights.
+Controllers in the UK now have a choice of whether to use the UK’s IDTA (International Data Transfer Agreement) or use the EU’s updated Standard Contractual Clauses (SCC).
+If the latter choice is selected this will also require the use of the international data transfer addendum to the EU’s SCCs.
+Note, if the required transfer is a one off or an infrequent occurrence we may ask for explicit consent to conduct the transfer.

 The EU has recognised the UK as possessing data protection “adequacy” for the purposes of personal data transfers of EU subject’s personal data into the UK.
 No additional safeguards are needed as the UK has an equivalent level of protection to that guaranteed under EU law.
 (EU-GDPR 2016).

-In cases when we use or link to external websites provided by other organisations such as Twitter or Facebook, then we would ask you to consult their privacy policies to determine how your personal data will be processed by these controllers.
+In cases when we use or link to external websites provided by other organisations such as Twitter or Facebook, we recommend an individual consults the privacy policies, of these 3rd party organisations to determine how personal data shared with these organisations will be processed.